Great Fire of London: Impact

 The Great Plague epidemic of 1665 is believed to have killed a sixth of London's inhabitants, or 80,000 people, and it is sometimes suggested that the fire saved lives in the long run by burning down so much unsanitary housing with their rats and their fleas which transmitted the plague, as plague epidemics did not recur in London after the fire.
-During the Bombay plague epidemic two centuries later, this belief led to the burning of tenements as an antiplague measure.
+During the Bombay plague epidemic two centuries later, this belief led to the burning of tenements as an anti-plague measure.
 The suggestion that the fire prevented further outbreaks is disputed; the Museum of London identifies this as a common myth about the fire.

-On Charles' initiative, a Monument to the Great Fire of London was erected near Pudding Lane, designed by Christopher Wren and Robert Hooke, standing 202 ft tall.
+On Charles' initiative, a Monument to the Great Fire of London was erected near Pudding Lane, designed by Christopher Wren and Robert Hooke, standing 202 ft tall, between 1671 and 1676.
 In 1681, accusations against the Catholics were added to the inscription on the Monument which read, in part, "Popish frenzy which wrought such horrors, is not yet quenched".
 The inscription remained until after the passage of the Roman Catholic Relief Act 1829 when it was removed in 1830 following a successful campaign by City Solicitor Charles Pearson.
 Another monument marks the spot where the fire is said to have died out: the Golden Boy of Pye Corner in Smithfield.

 Although it was never implemented, Wren's plan for the rebuilding of London has itself had a significant cultural impact.
-The decision not to implement the plan was criticized by later authors such as Daniel Defoe and was frequently cited by advocates for public health.
-It also featured heavily in textbooks for the nascent specialty of city planning and was referenced by reports on the reconstruction of London after the Second World War.
+The decision not to implement the plan was criticised by later authors such as Daniel Defoe and was frequently cited by advocates for public health.
+It also featured heavily in textbooks for the nascent discipline of city planning and was referenced by reports on the reconstruction of London after the Second World War.
 Wren presenting the plan was the subject of a Royal Mail stamp issued in 2016, one of six in a set commemorating the 350th anniversary of the Great Fire.

 Cultural responses to the Great Fire emerged in poetry, "one of the chief modes of media in seventeenth-century England", as well as in religious sermons.
 At least 23 poems were published in the year following the fire.
-More recent cultural works featuring the Great Fire include the 1841 novel Old St. Paul's (and the 1914 film adaptation), the 2006 novel Forged in the Fire, the 2014 television drama The Great Fire, and the musical Bumblescratch, which was performed as part of the commemorations of the 350th anniversary of the Great Fire.
+More recent cultural works featuring the Great Fire include the 1841 novel Old St. Paul's the 2006 novel Forged in the Fire, the 2014 television drama The Great Fire, and the musical Bumblescratch, which was performed as part of the commemorations of the 350th anniversary of the Great Fire.